skolbot.AI Chatbot for Schools

 +40% qualified leads in one recruitment cycle: the results of an AI chatbot deployed in 48 hours

-Atlantic Business Academy (ABA) is a fictional institution, but the numbers that follow are real.
+Pacific Business Academy (PBA) is a fictional institution, but the numbers that follow are real.
 This case study is a composite synthesis built from data measured across several Skolbot partner institutions between 2024 and 2026.
 The metrics, timelines and results reflect the median observed in the field.

 Why a composite case rather than a named testimonial?
 Because recruitment data is commercially sensitive.
 By aggregating results from 18 institutions, we can share verifiable figures without exposing any single establishment.

-The starting point is the same everywhere: a school with a strong programme, a decent website, and a recruitment funnel that loses 91% of visitors before the first point of contact.
+The starting point is the same everywhere: a school with a strong program, a decent website, and a recruitment funnel that loses 91% of visitors before the first point of contact.

-ABA is a mid-sized business school (2,500 students, 4 campuses across the UK and Belgium) offering undergraduate, postgraduate and MBA programmes.
-Its positioning is strong, its programmes are accredited, and its 6-month graduate employment rate exceeds 90%.
+PBA is a mid-sized business school (2,500 students, 3 campuses across British Columbia and Ontario) offering undergraduate, postgraduate and MBA programs.
+Its positioning is strong, its programs are accredited, and its 6-month graduate employment rate exceeds 90%.

 The problem is not the product.
 It is the funnel.